Also at Deasil Works · txn2 · Plexara

 Sync media to Raspberry Pi or any ARM SoC.

 A recurring requirement for my IOT projects involves keeping a set of files synced with a central server.
 Many of these projects include media players, kiosk systems, or applications that need frequently updated configuration files, all while entirely unattended, and in most cases unreachable through firewalls.
 I have one project that alone has 2000+ devices pulling media continuously from an rsync server.
-Many of these devices are on doggy wifi networks.
+Many of these devices are on dodgy wifi networks.

 Open Source: https://github.com/txn2/irsync